 One of the most common commercial policies, and maybe the most important is a general liability policy.
 Everyone, from a contractor to an accountant, should have one.

 A general liability policy provides protection if your business were to be deemed liable for any sort of damage or injury.
 Oftentimes, this is included in a packaged policy with property coverage for small businesses, called a business owner’s policy (BOP).

 A property policy can be related to a homeowner’s policy.
 If a business owns the building it runs its daily operations in, the coverage provided can be very similar to a home policy.

 If the business does not own the building, there can be coverage added very similar to a renter’s policy.

-Regardless of the ownership of the building, the personal property of the business can be added as a coverage as well.
-Other coverages can be endorsed to this policy which are unique to each carrier.
+Regardless of the ownership of the building, the personal property of the business can be added as coverage as well.
+Other coverages can be endorsed to this policy which is unique to each carrier.

 A commercial auto policy is very similar to a personal auto policy, however, there are some important details to point out.